2price/Portal/README.md

 - Step 2: Open the extracted *dist* folder and run the executable
 - Step 3: If it shows a privacy and security alert, open settings - go to privacy and security - scroll down - press "allow"
 - Step 4: Run it again, it should work

+## Upcoming Features:

+- Userauth: automate logging in by being able to change your logged in account

 ## Supported keywords: